Restaurants

 Molly Martin

-As a result, there are no Taco Bell Cantina locations in the state.
+As a result, there have been no Taco Bell Cantina locations in the state…until now.
 Typically, they open in busy metropolitan areas, with a high concentration in New York City and throughout California, as well as a bustling outpost on the Las Vegas Strip known for hosting burrito-fueled weddings.
-But we have not found any evidence of another Taco Bell Cantina in any U.S. airport.
+But we have not found evidence of a Taco Bell Cantina in any other U.S. airport.

-While DIA has yet to confirm whether this will be the first airport outpost of the brand, it will be one of the only airport Taco Bell locations, period.
-While other fast food go-tos like McDonald’s and Chik-fil-A are airport staples that often have the longest lines, Taco Bell has never had a widespread airport presence (which, considering its digestive reputation, is probably a good thing for passengers).
+While other fast food go-tos like McDonald’s and Chik-fil-A are airport staples, Taco Bell has never had a widespread airport presence (which, considering its digestive reputation, is probably a good thing for passengers).

 Loading latest posts...